baraqheart/DevOpsProjects/project_4.md

-# Deploy a simple website on ec2 instance
+# Deploy a simple website on ec2 instance with an application load balancer

 - Launch an Ec2 instance
 - enter the name of your instance